 James has over 15 years' experience in IT.
 He is a SANS certified instructor and is one of the first certified GSE-Malware experts.
 He graduated with a BS in computer science from the University of Idaho.
 James is a founder and active consultant for Bluenotch Corporation, which focuses on investigations, penetration testing, and analysis.
 He develops applications and appliances for broadcast radio, Internet, and satellite devices.
 James also contributes to the FreeBSD project and is a port maintainer.
 He presents at various security and IT conferences, is a courseware contributor, and is actively involved in the COINS program.

 Stephen Sims is an industry expert with over 15 years of experience in information technology and security.
-Stephen currently works out of San Francisco as a consultant.
-He has spent many years performing security architecture, exploit development, reverse engineering, and penetration testing.
-Stephen has an MS in information assurance from Norwich University and is a course author and senior instructor for the SANS Institute.
-He is the author of SANS' only 700-level course, SEC710: Advanced Exploit Development, which concentrates on complex heap overflows, patch diffing, and client-side exploits.
+Stephen currently works out of San Francisco as a consultant performing reverse engineering, exploit development, threat modeling, and penetration testing.
+Stephen has a MS in information assurance from Norwich University and is a course author and senior instructor for the SANS Institute.
+He is the author of SANS' only 700-level course, SEC760: Advanced Exploit Development for Penetration Testers, which concentrates on complex heap overflows, patch diffing, and client-side exploits.
 Stephen is also the lead author on SEC660: Advanced Penetration Testing, Exploits, and Ethical Hacking.
 He holds the GIAC Security Expert (GSE) certification as well as the CISSP, CISA, Immunity NOP, and many other certifications.
 In his spare time Stephen enjoys snowboarding and writing music.